pinot-contrib/pinot-docs/basics/indexing/star-tree-index.md

 ## Existing solutions

-Consider the following data set, which is used here as an example to discuss the existing approaches:
+Consider the following data set, which is used here as an example to discuss these indexes:

 | Country | Browser | Locale | Impressions |
 | ------- | ------- | ------ | ----------- |